What is a palletizer? Understanding its benefits and types (2025 guide)

 Next steps with Standard Bots’ robotic solutions

-Looking to upgrade your automation game?
+Ready to automate palletizing?
 Standard Bots Thor is built for heavy-duty palletizing, while Core is the perfect six-axis cobot for flexible stacking tasks, delivering unmatched precision and reliability.

-• Perfected precision: With a repeatability of ±0.025 millimeters, both Core and Thor handle even the most demanding palletizing tasks.
+• Perfected precision: With a repeatability of ±0.025 mm, both Core and Thor handle even the most delicate tasks.

-Schedule your on-site demo with our engineers today and see how Standard Bots Core and Thor can transform palletizing efficiency on your factory floor.
+Schedule your on-site demo with our engineers today and see how Standard Bots Core and Thor can bring AI-powered greatness to your shop floor.

 FAQs

-A palletizer is a machine designed to automatically stack boxes, bags, or containers onto pallets for shipping or storage.
-The palletizer replaces manual lifting and ensures faster, safer, and more consistent stacking in production environments.
+A palletizer is a machine that automatically stacks boxes, bags, or containers onto pallets for shipping or storage.
+It reduces or eliminates manual lifting and improves stacking speed, safety, and consistency in production environments.
+Most modern palletizers use programmed stacking patterns to build stable pallet loads.

 2. How is a palletizer different from a robotic arm or conveyor?